Cointelegraph

 More crypto prime brokerage is essential

-Regulation constrains how investment banks engage in cryptocurrency markets.
-The capacity of banks to hold and finance crypto exposures is limited by Basel III and the prudential rules around crypto assets, which impose high capital requirements.
+Regulation constrains how investment banks engage in crypto.
+The capacity of banks to hold and finance crypto exposures is limited by Basel III and the prudential rules around crypto assets, which imposes high capital requirements.
+Even if a more favourable US administration loosens these rules, the likelihood of banks entering crypto prime brokerage at scale is low due to the volatile nature of crypto.

-The crypto market needs a resilient and broad layer of crypto prime brokerage with more credit provision if liquidity conditions are to improve.
-The liquidity shortfall is not a deep mystery.
-In many cases, there are buyers and sellers out there, but they exist in fragmented pools between isolated markets.
+The crypto market needs a resilient and wide layer of crypto prime brokerage to provide more credit and better access to it if liquidity conditions are to improve.

-The crypto market structure must evolve if it is to keep momentum in 2026.
-Regulatory developments or crypto-friendly administrations will not be enough to power the asset class forward amid dramatic sell-offs in major cryptocurrencies.
-If more credit is available, the crypto market will have deeper trading activity and more resilient liquidity.
-Failure to build this infrastructure will limit crypto to being an asset class of booms and busts.
+The crypto market structure expand credit access in 2026.
+Regulatory developments or crypto friendly administrations will not be enough to power the asset class forward amid dramatic sell offs.
+If more credit is available with more convenient access for most firms, the crypto market will have deeper trading activity and more resilient liquidity.

 Opinion by: Harpal Sandhu, CEO of Integral.